vinyscordeiro/DevelittLogin-Backend/README.md

-# DevelittLogin-Backend
+# DevelittLogin(Backend)

-Application developed to storage use Data to login on a mobile application using email and password, after the first login and if the user want to it is possible to use the fingerprint(Android) or FaceID (IOS).
-The main goal for this project is to train the the hole application making process, including requisites, UX development, backend in node (Express) and frontend using React Native, this kinds of applications are good for studing new librarys and in this case i used LocalAuthentication from Expo.
+An application developed to store use Data to log in on a mobile application using email and password, after the first login and if the user wants to, it is possible to use the fingerprint(Android) or FaceID (IOS).
+The main goal for this project is to train the whole application making process, including requisites, UX development, backend in node (Express), and frontend using React Native, these kinds of applications are good for studying new library and in this case, I used LocalAuthentication from Expo.

-# Requeriments
+# Requiriments
-1. docker
+1. Docker
-2. yarn
+2. Yarn
-3. node
+3. Node

 # Database
 Create postgres container at Docker